Methodology changelog

 - Bayesian prior strength set to k = 30 across all categories.
 Chosen via simulation across 10,000 synthetic review distributions.

 - Source weights published for wine, movies/TV, books, Amazon consumer products, hotels, and restaurants.
-Full table at /glossary/wine-terms/ (wine) and /methodology/ (all).
+Those tables were withdrawn in the 2026-08-06 correction below and no longer appear at /methodology/ or /glossary/wine-terms/.

 - Adaptive peer-set hierarchy for wines (style × grape × region × vintage × price tier) with minimum-30-peers backoff rule.